-Free for solo users or teams of two, the Insightly system is contact based, but very task oriented.
+Free for solo users or teams of two, the Insightly system is contact-based and task-oriented.
 In other words, Insightly really shines when you use it to create to-do lists (called projects) for each of your contacts, then start checking off those tasks.

-While the customization opportunities within the free platform are limited, Insightly offers a lot of benefits for agents who get an endorphin rush from completing tasks.
-The free version of Insightly’s contact fields and templates for things like email and pipelines are set in stone, and it also limits the number of contacts you can store in the system to 2500.
+While the customization opportunities within the free platform are limited, Insightly offers many benefits for agents who get an endorphin rush from completing tasks.
+The free version of Insightly’s contact fields and templates for things like email and pipelines are set in stone.
+It also limits the number of contacts you can store in the system to 2,500.
 But, by the time you start getting close to exceeding this limit, your business will be at a level where a paid plan makes sense anyway.

-Insightly offers some surprisingly robust analytics with its free plan.
+Insightly offers some surprisingly robust analytics with their free plan.
 The email analytics give great data about open rates, times, locations, and even operating systems for your recipients.

-This data can be used to help customize your messages in the future, thereby upping your conversion rates and bettering your performance.
+This data can be used to help customize your future messages, thereby upping your conversion rates and improving your performance.

-Speaking of performance, Insightly’s task-oriented nature gives it a lot of data points on an agent’s performance, translating into sophisticated and advanced analytics.
-While you don’t get many options for customizing your dashboard, Insightly offers many helpful measurables like contact reports, team reports, even overall opportunity reports which more than makes up for the lack of customization.
+Speaking of performance, Insightly’s task-oriented nature provides data points on an agent’s performance, translating into sophisticated and advanced analytics.
+While you don’t get many options for customizing your dashboard, Insightly offers many helpful metrics, like contact reports, team reports, and overall opportunity reports.
+These more than make up for any lack of customization.

-Where Insightly Comes Up Short: Overall Customization and Support
+Where Insightly Comes Up Short: Overall Customization & Support

-As a free subscriber, you’re unable to change some of the more generic sales language on the interface to real estate specific labels, which means there’s a bit of internal translation necessary for real estate agents.
-Not a huge deal, but if you’re onboarding a new team member or are new to the business yourself, these extra steps can be challenging at first.
+As a free subscriber, you’re unable to change some of the more generic sales language on the interface to real estate-specific labels, which means there’s a bit of internal translation necessary for real estate agents.
+Not a huge deal, but if you’re onboarding a new team member or are new to the business yourself, these extra steps can be a hurdle at first.

-Also, Insightly does not offer any sort of person-to-person customer support on its free plan.
-It does provide a robust learning library and some very helpful forums, but if you’re looking to speak to another person, you’ll have to upgrade to the paid plan.
+Also, Insightly does not offer any sort of person-to-person customer support on their free plan.
+They provide a robust learning library and some very helpful forums, but if you’re looking to speak to another person, you’ll have to upgrade to the paid plan.

-For real estate agents who are looking for a more customized experience, Hubspot is a great alternative to the statistical powerhouse of Insightly.
+For real estate agents looking for a more customized experience, HubSpot is a great alternative to the statistical powerhouse of Insightly.

 Insightly Upgrade Options

 When you’re ready to upgrade, Insightly offers some very affordable options.
-The Plus plan gives you great features like unlimited users, a handy Mailchimp integration, lots of field customization, and a whole bunch of email templates, all for $29 per month (per user).
+The Plus plan gives you great features like unlimited users, a handy Mailchimp integration, lots of field customization, and a whole bunch of email templates—all for $29 per user, per month.

-The $49 per month (per user) Professional plan adds virtually limitless customization, email scheduling, and automation as well as a more advanced lead assignment and team management suite.
-The Enterprise upgrade costs $99 per month (per user) and makes the professional plan available to everyone in your office.
+The $49 per user, per month Professional plan adds virtually limitless customization, email scheduling, and automation, as well as a more advanced lead assignment and team management suite.
+The Enterprise upgrade costs $99 per user, per month and makes the Professional plan available to everyone in your office.